Samurai Gourami (Sphaerichthys vaillanti) Species Profile & Care Guide

 |GH||1 - 54|

-Origins of the Samurai Gourami
+Natural Habitat of the Samurai Gourami

 The Samurai Gourami is native to the Indonesian part of Kalimantan River in Borneo in Southeast Asia where these fish inhabit peat swamps and associated black water streams submerged with tree roots in forested areas.
 You may also found them in some clear water habitats.
 The water is typically stained dark brown by humic acids and other chemicals released from decaying organic materials.